 lower berths, lounge, TV, DVD player and fridge.
 Suite 201 features two

 double beds, Suite 202 one double bed and a sofa bed.
 Suites 204 and 207

 feature three lower single beds.

 2 Single cabins with portholes (view obstructed by lifeboat) on the upper

 Vessel Type: Expedition

-Originally built for the United States agency NOAA (National Oceanic & Atmospheric Administration), the MV USHUAIA has been refurbished to accommodate a maximum of 84 passengers in 41 comfortable twin cabins and suites.
-The ice-strengthened polar vessel MV USHUAIA is very well appointed and provides ample deck space and an open bridge policy.
+Originally built for the United States agency NOAA (National Oceanic & Atmospheric Administration), the ice-strengthened polar vessel USHUAIA is very well appointed and provides ample deck space and an open bridge policy.
 The full complement of inflatable landing craft ensures superb landings and wildlife viewing opportunities on the otherwise inaccessible coastline.

 All cabins include ample storage space.
-Public areas feature a large dining room (one sitting), an observation lounge and bar, a conference room with modern multimedia equipment, a well-stocked library, a changing room and a small infirmary.
+Public areas feature a large dining room (one sitting), an open-plan observation lounge / lecture room with modern multimedia equipment, bar and a well-stocked library.
+There is also a changing room and a small infirmary.
 Our expert captain, officers and crew are highly experienced in Antarctic navigation and have a great love of nature.
 We provide a specialist team of international expedition leaders and lecturers, all extremely knowledgeable, enthusiastic, helpful and dedicated to the protection of the environment.
 Our chefs prepare excellent cuisine including many local specialties and the bar is well-stocked with carefully selected wines and spirits.